 Some of Port Huron's popular parks are Lakeside Park, with opportunities for swimming and picnicking, and Lighthouse Park, which surrounds Fort Gratiot Light Station, one of the oldest working lighthouses on the Great Lakes.
 Another popular spot is Pine Grove Park, where the Huron the last commissioned lightship, is docked.

 ShoppingThe historic downtown district offers specialty shops, restaurants and art galleries.
-Birchwood Mall, north on SR 25 at 4350 24th Ave. in nearby Fort Gratiot, features 70 specialty stores as well as JCPenney and Macy's.
+Birchwood Mall, north on SR 25 at 4350 24th Ave. in nearby Fort Gratiot, features some 70 stores including JCPenney and Target.
 Discounts are offered to international travelers on merchandise at Duty Free Americas at 2425 Pine Grove Ave.